 Highland Park

-Explore The Neighborhoods, Homes, and History of Highland Park
+Explore The Best Neighborhoods, Top Homes, and History of Highland Park

 Highland Park was developed at the beginning of the 20th century, an era of Dallas when prestigious and opulent planned developments were being created.
 It is not an accident that Highland Park is one of the most beautiful townships in the country.

-In this Highland Park Neighborhood section you will discover 20 specific Highland Park neighborhoods.
+In this Highland Park neighborhood section you will discover the 20 best Highland Park neighborhoods.
 In addition you will see a few featured Highland Park homes to provide a sense of the range of homes you will find in these neighborhoods comprising one of the finest and most prestigious townships in the country.
 And Highland Park is only 2.5 miles from the City of Dallas Arts District.

 LOADING ..